Skip to content

 Terminal window

-npx openapi-gen && npx openapi-server
+npx openapi-zod-ts && npx openapi-server

 Or add a combined script to package.json: